TheOdinProject/curriculum/rails/form_basics.md

 Most forms won't be that long or complicated for you, but it's useful to appreciate all the things you can (and one day will) do with them.
 It's incredibly easy to make a basic form so the first thing we'll do is make sure you've got an intimate understanding of how forms are created in HTML and then how Rails offers you some helpers to make your life easier.
 We'll cover the way data is structured and sent to the controller until you feel pretty comfortable with that.
 Then a later lesson will deal with how to take that basic understanding and make forms handle some more firepower.

+## You Will Need To Understand

+* How can you view what was submitted by a form?
+* What is a CSRF Token and why is it necessary?
+* How do you generate the token in Rails?
+* Why is the `name` attribute of a form input element so important?
+* How can you nest attributes under a single hash in `params`?
+* Why is this useful?
+* What do you have to add/modify in your controller to handle nested `params`?
+* What special tags does Rails' `#form_tag` helper give you?
+* What is the difference between `#form_tag` and `#form_for` helpers?
+* How do you access errors on a failed-to-save model object?
+* Which form helper automatically adds markup around errors?
+* How do you access your Update or Delete actions with a form?

 ## Forms in HTML

 Step one is to be able to create a form in HTML.
 Remember how that looks?